-Two questionnaires, namely Quality of Life (EQ-5D) and visual function (VFQ-25), will be completed either on paper or with data being directly entered into the web-based eCRF by the LCC research nurse.
+Two questionnaires, namely Quality of Life (EQ-5D) and visual function (VFQ-25), will be completed on paper.
 Participants will be given an appointment to return to the LCC in approximately 8 weeks' time and definitely within 6-11 weeks.
 Any patients found to be ineligible at the time of the screening visit will be informed of this by the LCC research nurse and the CCO will mail a letter to the relevant GP to provide this information.